SysKitTeam/docs-point/releases/data-center/point-11-release-note.md

 * Fixed an issue where Syskit Point Configuration Wizard would fail in case the service account was defined with an FQDN.
 * Fixed an issue where login to Syskit Point failed with the following error:   `Microsoft.Graph.ServiceException: Code: MailboxNotEnabledForRESTAPI  Message: REST API is not yet supported for this mailbox.
 Inner error at SysKit.SecurityManager.SPO.Graph.GraphLoaders.TenantGraphLoader.<GetUserPhoto>d__25.MoveNext()`
-* Fixed a bug where SysKit Point Configuration Wizard would fail when creating a database on German Language MS SQL Server Versions.
+* Fixed a bug where Syskit Point Configuration Wizard would fail when creating a database on German Language MS SQL Server Versions.
 * Fixed an issue where no channels were loaded as a result of changes in Microsoft Graph API.
 * Other various minor bug fixes.